App Manifest

 Workflow Files

 Workflow files define the automated processes that are part of the app.
-Place all workflow files in the Workflows
+Place all workflow files in the workflows

 Repository Structure